One of my Instagram followers asked me this question the other day:

 In reality your small local gym is Average Joe’s.

 Here’s a true story from a client of mine:

-Anyway, one day they closed for refurbishment so I tried the serious-looking ‘bodybuilding gym’ located up the road, and that’s when everything changed.
+One day they closed for refurbishment so I plucked up the courage to try the serious-looking ‘bodybuilding gym’ up the road, and I’ve never looked back!

-It’s crazy to think this now, because I’D NEVER GO BACK TO THE OLD PLACE!
-Instead of finding a bunch of judgmental pro bodybuilders in this small gym, I found a really suportive community who became my friends, a gym where the owner actually knows my name, and if I’m ever struggling to complete a workout people just yell encouragement across the gym.
-It’s the best!
-If I’m ever having a bad day, I go to the gym and it completely lifts me up.”
+I was expecting to find a bunch of judgmental pro bodybuilders in this small gym, but instead it had a really supportive community who became my friends.
+The gym owner actually knows my name, and I like knowing that my membership supports a family, plus if I’m ever struggling to complete a workout people just yell encouragement, it’s the best!”

 Better Equipment & Better Personal Trainers?

 The first time I visited a small gym I didn’t appreciate it.

 I wish I could go back and give myself a slap for doing that.

 The equipment which I thought looked “old” and “weird” was actually top class stuff, but I didn’t know!
 There were Nautilus machines from the 70s which moved like an absolute dream, yet I was more impressed by the modern equipment up the road so I went there.

 All these years later, I can confirm that you’ll find much better (and much sturdier) equipment in smaller gyms and there are two reasons for this.